dvanderschraaf/ProjectTwo/README.md

 # acknowledgement
 - Google Fonts for the font selection.
 - Inspired by design challenges and examples from CSS-Tricks and CodePen.
-- Special thanks to Nova for guidance during development.